Kom-el-Gir

 Kom-el-Gir is an archaeological site in the Western Delta of modern Egypt.
-The site lies about 5 km nort-east of the ancient town Buto and is about 20 hectare large.
+The site lies about 5 km north-east of the ancient town Buto and is about 20 hectare large.
 The town is so far little researched.
 A geophysical survey, test excavations and drill borings have provided some information.
 There are two big enclosures, one perhaps for a temple and another one for a late Roman military camp.
 The overall plan of the settlement seems to follow a grid pattern.
 Pottery found on the surface dates mostly from the fourth to seventh century AD.